Quodatum/xqdoca/README.md

             if none supplied and a .xqdoca file exists in the current directory it will be run.
    -v       display version
    -h       display this help
-   -init    create .xqdoca file in current directory if not existing -update  update XQdocA required packages (as specified in expath-pkg.xml).
+   -init    create .xqdoca file in current directory if missing -update  update XQdocA required packages (as specified in expath-pkg.xml).
 ```